 Terrain: Very similar gradient to Day 1 through coastal bushland and the emergence of views from near halfway.
 Along this section of track, various surface treatments have been used to keep us on a firm footing.
 Otherwise, it is a firm compacted surface throughout as we approach the Twelve Apostles.
 Several sets of stone steps are encountered, and at Gibson’s Steps where we view the rock stacks Gog and Magog there are around 50 steps descending to the beach.

 After a hearty breakfast, we head out for our last walking experience day’s walk from Princetown to the coast.
 This dramatically beautiful final section of the walk is a fitting finale to our 3-day walk.
 We start our walk across a boardwalk that crosses wetlands and a pretty creek that flows into a river.
 Our trail winds through coastal scrub greening the hills between the river and the ocean.
 We follow the cliff tops and from every rise, there are fabulous views.
 We head to Gibson’s steps where we descend to the beach to views the cliffs from below and visit the impressive limestone sea stacks of Gog and Magog.
 We continue on our final destination and admire the rugged splendour of the famous 12 Apostles rising majestically from the Southern Ocean.
 Created by constant erosion of the limestone cliffs over 10–20 million years.
 At the end of our walk, we join a helicopter for a spectacular flight over the Twelve Apostles and coastline, a great way to gain a perspective of the grandeur of this region.
 After lunch, we head back to Melbourne.
 The end of a wonderful journey.

 More information on this area:

 For more information on this area you can visit this local Great Ocean Walk website.

-We run regular monthly departures from September to the end of May every year.
-To check real-time availability on please see information below.
+To see all available departure dates click on the monthly calendar below and select the month you require to see the starting date of each tour.
 We will also consider opening up a new departure date if we have enough demand.
 Email us at firstname.lastname@example.org